5 minute read

 This graph gives you an overview of the total number of files you had shared with people outside your organization on a given day.
 Use the dropdown in the upper right corner to select the time period you want to explore.

 Remember that if you are cleanup responsible on a shared drive, you can also see the graph of the files on that drive by using the drive selector dropdown in the upper right corner.

-You can access the individual file directly by clicking the link in the column Path.
+You can access the individual file directly by clicking the three dots and choosing Open in Google Drive.